 A Journey Connecting Humanity

 I was born in India in the early 1990s.
 Due to the communal riots of the time, my parents felt like immigrants in their own country because we were a Muslim family in a Hindu-dominated nation.
 Eventually, they fled to Oman for a better future, lured by a mirage of middle eastern oil prosperity.
 Little did they know that it was just another place mistreating migrants, especially blue-collar like us.
-Many migrants endured disrespect and feared going out alone due to threats of
+Many migrants endured disrespect and feared going out alone due to threats of violence.
+This was the beginning of my journey to uplift labor workers and their families.

 After turning 18, I started various projects, from healthcare support to vocational skill development training.
 Fortunately, the local youth and industries welcomed this, which helped improve migrant worker treatment.
 It was around that time when the first protests for youth empowerment in Oman took place.
 Some protesters mistook me and attempted an attack, but the other protesters who had benefited from my initiatives stood up in protection.
 I will never forget their courage.